United Imaging: Background

-United Imaging Healthcare (UIH) was founded in 2011 by Xue Min and Zhang Qiang who were former of employees of Siemens.
+United Imaging Healthcare (UIH) was founded in 2011 by Xue Min and Zhang Qiang who were former employees of Siemens.
 In 2013, UIH established its American Research and development center in Houston.
 In 2018, Houston became its regional headquarters when UIH entered the North American market by attending the Radiological Society of North America's annual meeting.

 The company's North American headquarters in Houston officially opened in 2020.
 The CEO of the North American commercial business is Jeffrey M. Bundy, Ph.D.
 In 2022, United Imaging announced the installation of its 20,000th global system in NY, and in 2024 it announced the shipment of its 30,000th system globally from its Houston manufacturing facility for installation in the U.S. The company also opened an R&D office in Seattle in 2024.

 United Imaging Healthcare is also present in countries such as Poland, United Kingdom, Italy, Germany, New Zealand, Australia, India, Japan, and South Korea.
 In 2024 the company announced it had received its first Health Canada approvals.